ZixuanNi/Mod-X/README.md

 # Mod-X
-The reproduce of paper "Continual Vision-Language Representation Learning with Off-Diagonal Information" **ICML 2023**.
+The reproduce of paper "Continual Vision-Language Representation Learning with Off-Diagonal Information" in **ICML 2023**.

 After communicating with collaborators, I have open-sourced the experimental code in this paper, which is based on the COCO and Flickr30K datasets, as an individual.
 And this code has not been adapted for multi-node large-scale experiments.